 “Maintained, past-tense.
 They’re shutting it down.” you interrupt.

-“So they need to maintain a minimum number of butts in seats for the next two years for accreditation.
+“They need to maintain a minimum number of butts in seats for the next two years for accreditation.
 Since you say you don’t like bombs, I was thinking … well they have collected the leading researchers and thinkers in the field of nonproliferation …”,

 “Nukes are very much bombs professor.” you say,